Academics | Faculties | FACULTY OF HUMANITIES | Department of English and Translation | Bachelor of Arts in English Language | NDU

 Apply now

-The mission of the B.A. in English Language is to provide students with mastery over the English language and its literature broadly conceived.
-Students are prepared for future careers in teaching, communications, or for advanced degrees in the field of English studies.
+The mission of the Bachelor of Arts in English Language is to equip students with proficiency in the English language and provide them with a comprehensive understanding of English Literature.
+This program prepares students for future careers in teaching, communications, or for advanced degrees in the field of English studies.

 Program Educational Objectives

-3. 3.Follow a successful career path by turning academic skills into professional competences;
+4. 4.Forge a successful career path by transforming academic skills into professional competencies.

-4. 4.Use their training in interpretation and analysis to become lifelong critical thinkers in all their endeavors;
+5. 5.Apply their training in interpretation and analysis to become lifelong critical thinkers in all their endeavors.

-5. 5.Construct a code of ethics to guide their professional and personal lives.
+6. 6.Develop a personal code of ethics to provide guidance in their professional and personal lives.

 Program Learning Outcomes